-This hummus is creamy, super smooth, and oh so good.
-Homemade hummus is so much better, nothing compares to the taste and quality of homemade and it’s ready in just 15 minutes!
+This is seriously the Best Ever Hummus!
+It’s creamy, super smooth, and oh so good.
+Homemade is so much better, nothing compares to the taste and quality of homemade and it’s ready in just 15 minutes!

 However, if you decide you couldn’t be bothered or if you prefer the extra texture that the skin provides in a hummus, then don’t worry about the skin.
 But if you’re ever curious, try and see what happens.
 I personally like it either way.

 After you cook the chickpeas, add them plus the rest of the ingredients to a food processor and pulse until smooth.
 Check the texture or consistency and add more water if needed to smooth it out if it’s too thick.

 I’ve served this with my awesome naan, and I also made some easy roasted chickpeas, you can find instructions for them in the recipe notes.
 The roasted chickpeas are so worth the extra effort, plus you can eat the leftovers as a snack.

 Here are some other ways to serve hummus: